 Conveyancers are not qualified to offer advice on flood risk, however there are a numerous checks that may be undertaken by the buyer or on a buyer’s behalf which can give them a better appreciation of the risks in Burnham On Sea.
 The standard information given to a buyer’s conveyancer (where the solicitors are adopting what is known as the Conveyancing Protocol) incorporates a standard question of the seller to find out if the property has suffered from flooding.
 In the event that the premises has been flooded in past and is not revealed by the seller, then a buyer may issue a legal claim for losses as a result of such an misleading reply.
 The buyer’s conveyancers should also order an enviro report.
 This will higlight if there is any known flood risk.
 If so, further investigations will need to be conducted.

 Have completed on a a semi-detached house in Burnham On Sea , What is the estimated time for the Land Registry to deal with the formalities evidencing the transfer to my name?
 My Burnham On Sea conveyancing solicitor works at snail pace, so I want to check that my name is recorded.

-As far as conveyancing in Burnham On Sea is concerned, registration is no quicker or slower than the rest of England and Wales.
-As opposed to being determined by geographic area, timeframes can adjust according to the party submitting the application, whether there are errors and if the Land registry have to notify any third persons or bodies.
-At present in the region of 80% of submission are fully addressed in less than three weeks but some can be subject to protracted delays.
-Historically registration occurs after the new owner has moved in to the property so 'speed' is not usually top priority but if there is a degree of urgency associated with the registration then you or your lawyers could communicate with the Registry to express the reasoning for the application to be prioritised.
+There is nothing unique when it comes to conveyancing in Burnham On Sea registration formalities.
+As opposed to being determined by geographic area, timeframes can differ according to who lodges the application, whether there are errors and whether the Land registry must send notices to any interested parties.
+As of today in the region of three quarters of submission are fully addressed in less than three weeks but some can be subject to protracted delays.
+Registration is effected once the purchaser is living at the property so post completion formalities is not typically top priority but if there is a degree of urgency associated with the registration then you or your conveyancer can speak with the land registry and explain the circumstances.